Michael-F-Bryan/adventures.michaelfbryan.com/content/about/index.md

 ---

 I am a self-taught programmer and avid contributor to the open-source community.
-I originally started out studying Mechanical Engineering but after 3 years of a 4 year degree found it wasn't for me and took advantage of a Software Engineering job offer (gained thanks to my work in the software community and involvement in the [Curtin Motorsport Team][cmt]) to change
+I originally started out studying Mechanical Engineering, but after 3 years of a 4 year degree found it wasn't for me and took advantage of a Software Engineering job offer (gained thanks to my work in the software community and involvement in the [Curtin Motorsport Team][cmt]) to change